mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 left to the application layer to agree upon and signal this value to the Delivery Service (DS).

-## Authentication Service

-New Members to the Messaging Service will always need to provide some initial keying material for other users to potentially use when creating a new Group.
-To prevent an attacker to impersonate users, the Authentication Service (AS) will provide strong authentication mechanism for the Client to use to authenticate this encryption prekey.

-This document does not specify the exact mechanism that allows a Client to obtain signature keys, the RECOMMANDED design is for a Member to generate an ephemeral signature keypair for each Client and ask the AS to sign the public keys.
-This has the obvious advantage that, in the case of a malicious AS, the attacker cannot forge an inital encryption public key share on the behalf of the user.
-The drawback of that technique is that the AS knows the number of initial public keys it signed for a specific Member.

-In all cases, other Members might want additionnal confidence on the identity associated with a Client's encryption prekey.
-In that scenario, it is suggested that the AS providing long-term identity keys or signing ephemeral signature public keys publishes the identity of the Member and the public signing key to a Key Transparency (KT) log for all to see.

 # Threat Model